Front End Web Development

 - 11. Final Project – Part IStart a typing challenge game.

-In this session, students start the final project of the course, a typing challenge game.
+In this lesson, students start the final project of the course, a typing challenge game.
 They will show random words that must be typed in by the user in a set amount of time.
 At the end, the game will calculate your typing speed in words per minute.
 The completed game is a true showcase of the solid foundation programming concepts and skills students have gained.

 - 12. Final Project – Part IIComplete a typing challenge game.

-In this session, students complete the final project of the course, a typing challenge game.
+In this lesson, students complete the final project of the course, a typing challenge game.
 They will combine the skills learned throughout the class to display random words and set a timer.
 At the end, the game will calculate your typing speed in words per minute.
 The completed game is a true showcase of the solid foundation programming concepts and skills students have gained.

 All students start in Intro to Python at Wizard Level I. If you have previous coding experience, take the Advanced Placement test.
 Returning students can continue with the class where they left off.